Home » Blog » Everything You Need to Know about Creating Great Characters

 3. Characters need depth.

-Characters and their level of development is one of the key parts that will make or break a book.
+Characters and their level of development are some of the key parts that will make or break a book.
 In reading about your characters and their adventures, readers will naturally begin to develop relationships with them—and as we all know, that’s what makes for a good book, right?!

 Your protagonist can have a fatal flaw that leads to his or her downfall.
 As the author, you can exploit your protagonist’s pitfall, use it against them, and force them to change (to create a character arc).